bytecodealliance/component-docs/component-model/src/language-support/building-a-simple-component/c.md

 ## 7. Run the component from C/C++ Applications

-You can use [Wasmtime's C API](https://docs.wasmtime.dev/c-api/) to enbed wasmtime into your C application and run components.
+You can use [Wasmtime's C API](https://docs.wasmtime.dev/c-api/) to embed wasmtime into your C/C++ application and run components.

 [!NOTE]: #
 [!WARNING]: #